AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 - **Sharing Insights**: You can share Excel reports and insights with team members or stakeholders who might not have direct access to CJA.

 ## Overview video

+>[!IMPORTANT]
+>
+>This overview video shows the Report Builder user interface in Customer Journey Analytics and, as such, some of the terminology differs.
+Otherwise, the user interface and the tasks you can perform are identical.

 >[!VIDEO](https://video.tv.adobe.com/v/337569/?quality=12&learn=on)